-If any issues arise during the week, email Korantema at korantema@arts-emergency.org and cc in community@arts-emergency.org.
-Please note, Korantema works part time from Monday to Thursday so please make sure you cc in the Arts Emergency Community email.
+If any issues arise during the week, email Aksana at aksana@arts-emergency.org and cc in community@arts-emergency.org.
+Please note, Aksana works part time on Tuesdays and Wednesdays so please make sure you cc in the Arts Emergency Community email.